SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

 - that they are under some influence or believe, maybe in the name of justice, that they will be justified, or proven innocent, by being open to the powerful; or
 - they have received beneficial aids, where their interest originated, from the authorities to speak good things about their actions; or
 - they are working in those departments under the powerful influence that they cannot speak against, it could be legal, financial or political pressure; or
-- they are the one who is pushing the parliament motions and bills for some he/she only knows reason(s);
+- they are the one behind who is pushing the parliament motion, the bill, the policy, etc., for some he/she only knows reason(s);

 __Privacy protect you from living in a dystopian future.__